SelenaChen123/ChickenSmoothie/SecretSanta.md

     this little late present from me!

-    I just wanted to give everyone a little something as a token of my appreciation for participating in this year’s Secret Santa event.
+    I just wanted to give everyone a little something as a token of my appreciation for participating in 2021's Secret Santa event.
 As always, I really, thoroughly enjoyed hosting this event.
-You should be proud of yourself, to be able to call yourself a 2021 Secret Santa.
 It’s thanks to incredibly generous people like you that this event is a success every year.
-2021 has been another rough year for everyone I'm sure, but you should be incredibly proud of yourself, to be able to call yourself a 2021 Secret Santa.
-It’s alwats thanks to incredibly generous people like you that this event is such a success every year.
-Over 400 people came together to make Christmas extra special this year, and that's just... amazing.
+This year has been another rough year for everyone I'm sure, but still over 400 people came together to make Christmas extra special this year, and that's just... amazing.
 It really warms my heart to see you lovely angels enjoying yourselves and working so hard to spread the lovely spirit of community, kindness, love, and happiness during the holidays.
-    Goodness knows we all need that more than ever this year.
+Goodness knows that we all needed that more than ever this year.

     You ought to be really proud of yourself, for making someone’s Christmas extra special this holiday season.
 After all, that’s what these Secret Santa events are all about: making people happy during the holiday season.
 So I really want to thank you, seriously, thank you SO much for being a 2021 Secret Santa.
 Happy new year, and I truly hope this year treats you well.
 Have an amazing day/night, love! ♥[/b][/size]

     [img]https://i.imgur.com/5S3Cepw.png[/img][/center][/left]